 Welcome back!
 I have not done a Portion Distortion post in a while.
 Follow me on Pinterest.
 So, I thought today I would focus on the humble potato.
 Potatoes are a powerhouse of nutrition.
 Now, I know you are going to say they are very high in potassium, so not good for CKD, and they are high in Carbs, so not good for Diabetes or losing weight.
 All of that is true.
 However, it comes down to portion control and knowing how many carbs a day you are allowed in your diet.
 If your doctor absolutely tells you no potatoes, then obviously no potatoes.
 1 medium potato has 26 grams of Carbs.
 If you are allowed 150 grams of carbs per day, then you may be able to eat that one potato.
 Plus, if you have CKD you can soak your potatoes prior to cooking to reduce the potassium amount.
 If I am making mashed potatoes I soak mine for an hour, drain the water, and soak again with fresh water for another hour.
 Then drain the water again, add fresh water, and cook as usual.
 The key is to control the portion size.
 A serving of mashed potatoes is 1/2 cup.
 Avoid french fries, or other deep-fried potatoes, to avoid all of the fat.
 An air fryer is helpful.
 If you do decide to eat french fries eat only one small portion.
 Don’t add cheese, bacon, and sour cream if you are trying to make your potato a healthier option.
 Also, potato chips, while made from potatoes, are not the humble potato I am speaking of.
 There is a video below on the health benefits of potatoes, and you can read about the amazing potato here.
-If you would like to learn more about my Health Coaching services, please use the contact form at the end of this post to message me for a free meet and greet appointment, via email.
+Do you want to learn more about Mindfulness or my new 30 Day Coaching Plan?
+Then use the contact form at the end of the post to send me a message with whatever you are interested in.

 If you read this blog then you know I have stage 3 CKD.
 I eat one potato a day, usually for lunch.
 I bake it, or steam it I guess, in my Instant Pot.
 I weigh it and calculate my carbs and record it.
 I do not have issues with potassium so eating potatoes is ok for me at this stage.
 However, if potassium was a problem, I would have to figure out how much potassium I would be allowed in a day, and then eat my potato and record it.
 I don’t see me giving up my daily potato habit.
 But, one potato has over 700 mg of Potassium, and some people with CKD are only allowed 4,000 mg of Potassium per day.
 You have to be careful with Potassium, too much, and too little can both be unhealthy for the body.
 If you have CKD and you love potatoes, talk to your doctor or dietitian about how much potassium you can have in a day and then stick to it.